songweizhi/MarkerMAG/README.md

 1. MarkerMAG assumes the id of paired reads in the format of `XXXX.1` and `XXXX.2`.
 The only difference is the last character.
    You can rename your reads with MarkerMAG's `rename_reads` module.
-   Please note that all reads in R1.fasta and R2.fasta must be in pair and their orders in the files must be the same.
+   Please note that all reads in R1.fasta and R2.fasta must be in pair and their orders in the two files must be the same.

        MarkerMAG rename_reads -r1 R1.fasta -r2 R2.fasta -p Soil

-       # output files name and renamed reads id:
+       # output files and format of renamed reads id:
        # Soil_R1.fasta: soil_1.1, soil_2.1, soil_3.1 ...
        # Soil_R2.fasta: soil_1.2, soil_2.2, soil_3.2 ...